 They can be considered something of a risk, and Maryland gamblers would be better off waiting for legal options to arrive especially with all signs pointing to that happening in the next year or two.

 Since Maryland has expressed interest in allowing online sports betting as well as in-person wagering, we hope to see a variety of options for Maryland online sportsbooks and sports betting sites when legalization happens.

 Since MGM already has a casino property in the state, it’s likely that PlayMGM may be among the sites that start doing business in Maryland.

 After a bill is passed, check back on this page for reviews of the best Maryland online sports betting sites.

 What Sports Can You Bet on Online in Maryland?

 Right now, you can not bet on any sports in Maryland.
 However, that won’t be the case forever.
-When sport betting does arrive in Maryland, it will find a state with a keen interest in local sports.
+When sports betting does arrive in Maryland, it will find a state with a keen interest in local sports.

-Here are some of the sports, leagues and teams that will attract the most action when legal sports gambling arrives.
+Here are some of the sports, leagues, and teams that will attract the most action when legal sports gambling arrives.

 Two NFL teams currently play their home games in Maryland.

 The Baltimore Ravens have enjoyed quite a lot of success in their short existence.
 Founded in 1995, the Ravens have made 11 playoff appearances since 2000 and won an impressive two Super Bowls.